mfrazie2/mfrazie2.github.io/_posts/2016-6-7-Timing-Methods-in-JavaScript-Part-1.md

 ---
 layout: post
 title: Timing Methods in JavaScript: Part 1
 ---

 I often wonder how long it takes the interpreter to actually run my code.
 With the exception of infinitely recursive functions, I don't have a strong idea about the actual computational time required to iterate over an array and build a string versus using a native method on an array, for example.
-I found a couple of ways to determine the time required to run a code block.

-In Part 1 of this post, timers in `console` object will be explored and utilized to test the run time of some code snippets.
-In Part 2, a `SpeedTest` constructor will be built and used.
+In Part 1 of this post, timers in the `console` object will be explored and utilized to test the run time of some code snippets.
+In Part 2, a `SpeedTest` constructor will be built and used on the same snippets.

+---

 Consider the following code block.
-I encourage you to try this out in your browser. *Note:* I tested the code snippets below in Chrome.
+I encourage you to try this out in your browser. __*Note:*__ I tested the code snippets below in Chrome.
 Not all of the `console` methods are standard and may not function the same across all browsers.